PayFabric/APIs/PayFabric/Sections/Transaction Adjustments.md

-Transaction Adjustment
+Transaction Adjustments
 =================

-Transaction adjustment API provide ability to adjust tip, increment authorization and correct authorization for approved EVO Snap* transactions.
+Transaction adjustments API provide ability to adjust tip, increment authorization and correct authorization for approved EVO Snap* transactions.
 Please note that all requests require API authentication, see our [guide](Authentication.md) on how to authenticate.

 This adjust API is only available for unsettled EVO Snap transactions.